SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 #### Start with Machine Learning Workbench

 Follow the steps described in [Machine Learning Workbench > Upload a project](/machine-learning/web-app-mlw/#upload-a-project) and upload "DemandForecastingDemoProject.zip" project to MLW.
-This should upload a new project with the name **DemandForecastingDemoProject** having a total of 5 resources.
+This should create a new project with the name **DemandForecastingDemoProject_{uuid}** having a total of 5 resources.
 You will get 2 files in the **Data** folder and 3 notebooks in the **Code** folder.

 #### Register a demo device in the platform